-MANUAL MODE.- The attached lanyard assembly, when pulled, rotates the cam lever, releasing the packaging loop lanyard from the nylon release pin and forcing the piercing pin into the diaphragm of the CO_2 cylinder.
-The CO_2 , under pressure, is forced through the body of the device to inflate the life preserver.
+MANUAL MODE.- The attached lanyard assembly, when pulled, rotates the cam lever, releasing the packaging loop lanyard from the nylon release pin and forcing the piercing pin into the diaphragm of the CO $2$ cylinder.
+The CO $2$, under pressure, is forced through the body of the device to inflate the life preserver.

 AUTOMATIC OPERATION .- The secondary operating mode is automatic.
 Upon immersion in freshwater or salt water, a conducting path is established between the sensor pin and the case, completing the electrical circuit.
 A resistance network requires the conductivity of the water to be at an established minimum.
-If the conductivity is present, two series-connected, drystorage batteries energize the electronic circuit, which then discharges to fire the cartridge.
-Ballistic energy, produced by the burning cartridge, forces the spent-cartridge indicator pin into the firing check port and propels the piercing pin into the diaphragm of the CO2 cylinder.
+If the conductivity is present, two series-connected, drystorage batteries energize the electronic circuit, to fire the cartridge. which then discharges produced by the burning Ballistic energy, cartridge, forces the spent-cartridge indicator pin t h e into the firing check port and propels piercing pin into the diaphragm of the CO, cylinder.
 As the piercing pin moves forward, the packaging loop lanyard is released from the body of the inflator.
-The CO2, under pressure, is forced through the body of the device to inflate the life preserver.
+The CO2, under pressure, is forced throughthe body of the device to inflate the life preserver.